openshift/origin/examples/simple-ruby-app/README.md

         ----------                             ----------          ----------
         20f54507-3dcd-11e4-984b-3c970e3bf0b7   complete            build-docker-20f54507-3dcd-11e4-984b-3c970e3bf0b7

-8. Once the build is complete, push the resulting image to your Docker repository:

-        $ docker push <docker_username>/origin-ruby-sample

-9. Modify the application template to reference your Docker image:
- * Change "image": "openshift/origin-ruby-sample", to "image": "&lt;docker_username&gt;/origin-ruby-sample",
+     The build will be automatically pushed to the private docker registry running in OpenShift and tagged with the imageTag listed in the buildcfg.json.
+Note that the private docker registry is using ephemeral storage, so when it is stopped, the image will be lost.
+An external volume can be used for storage, but is beyond the scope of this tutorial.

-10. Submit the application template for processing:
+9. Submit the application template for processing:

-        $ curl -sld @template/template.json http://localhost:8080/osapi/v1beta1/templateConfigs > processed/template.processed.json
+        $ openshift kube process -c template/template.json > processed/template.processed.json

-11. Create the application using the processed template:
+10. Create the application using the processed template:

         $ openshift kube apply -c processed/template.processed.json

-12. Wait for the application's frontend pod to be started:
+11. Wait for the application's frontend pod to be started:

         $ openshift kube list pods